7 Step "Tongue-in-Cheek" Guide to Never Experiencing GodBy Dr. Margaret Paul

 2. Stay focused in your mind rather than your heart

-Staying focused in your programmed mind ensures that you cannot connect with and have an experience of God.
+Staying focused in your programmed mind ensures that you cannot connect with and have an experience of God-that-is-Love.
 God enters through an open mind and an open heart, so when you stay focused in your own thoughts - in the past or future rather than in the present moment - you ensure your disconnection!

 3. Choose to stay skeptical

 Be sure that you stay committed to the "scientific view" that God has to be proven.
 Continue to pat yourself on the back for needing proof rather than understanding that a personal experience of God comes from letting go of the mind's devotion to proof.

 4. Choose to not believe rather than to believe

 Since we have free will and we each get to choose what we believe, you need to continue to not believe and to tell your self that "I'll believe it when I see it," rather than "I'll experience it when I believe it."
 At the same time that you are choosing not to believe, you may also want to deny that you actually have a choice!